 If Maradona is football’s god, then Eduardo Galeano wrote football’s holy book.
 The Uruguyan, Galeano — he also happened to have good politics: “I don’t believe in charity.
 I believe in solidarity.
 Charity is so vertical.
 It goes from the top to the bottom.
 Solidarity is horizontal.
 It respects the other person.
-I have a lot to learn from other people”) passed away this week.
-Also known as Football is a Country’s patron saint, he wrote mostly about football before television.
+I have a lot to learn from other people” — passed away this week.
+He wrote mostly about football before television.
 Go well, great writer.
 In the meantime, we’d recommend Gary Younge’s account of his meeting with football’s messenger here.
-Then, below, read two of our favorite entries about the Greatest of All Time (G.O.A.T.), Diego Maradona that we copied below (we hope the publisher doesn’t ask us to remove it), from Galeano’s book about football, Soccer in Sun and Shadow below.
+Then, below, read two of our favorite entries about the Greatest of All Time (G.O.A.T.), Diego Maradona that we copied below (we hope the publisher doesn’t ask us to remove it), from Galeano’s book about football, Soccer in Sun and Shadow, below.

 It was 1973.
 The youth teams of Argentinos Juniors and River Plate were playing in Buenos Aires.

 Number 10 for Argentinos received the ball from his goalkeeper, evaded River’s center forward, and took off.
 Several players tried to block his path: he put it over the first one’s head, between the legs of the second, and he fooled the third with a backheel.
 Then, without a pause, he paralyzed the defenders, left the keeper sprawled on the ground, and walked the ball to the net.
 On the field stood seven crushed boys and four more with their mouths agape.